sloveland/Pocket-DOM/README.md

 Pokemon
 =======

-A retro pokemon battle simulator, an experiment in HTML Canvas and JavaScript using CreateJS.
+A retro-styled handheld game system simulator, built in Javascript.
+Also serves as a sandbox environment for my framework for creating animated, canvas-based 2D Javascript games.